Powerball Frequently Asked Questions

 What is the Double Play?

-Double Play is an option that is currently offered in 14 jurisdictions: Colorado, Florida, Indiana, Maryland, Michigan, Missouri, New Jersey, Pennsylvania, Puerto Rico, South Carolina, South Dakota, Tennessee, U.S. Virgin Islands, and Washington.
+Double Play is an option that is currently offered in 22 jurisdictions: Colorado, Florida, Idaho, Indiana, Iowa, Kentucky, Maryland, Michigan, Mississippi, Missouri, Montana, Nebraska, New Jersey, New Mexico, Oklahoma, Pennsylvania, Puerto Rico, South Carolina, South Dakota, Tennessee, U.S. Virgin Islands, and Washington.
 For an extra $1.00 per ticket you can participate in a second drawing that occurs just after the first/primary Powerball drawing, with different prize tiers that you can match your numbers to win.
 See Ways to Win Powerball for a complete list of Double Play prizes you are eligible to win.
 The first Double Play drawing was on August 23, 2021.

 When are Powerball drawings held?